-Returning to the spindle there will be errors as viewed from the front and from the
+Returning to the spindle there will be errors as viewed from the front and side but

-side but we will consider primarily that from the front, where an error exists from
+we will consider primarily that from the front, where an error exists from the side

-the side the considerations will be the same.
-In practice there will be a combination
+the considerations will be the same.
+In practice there will be a combination of the

 Before going into the level of the permitted error as detailed in the specifications,